-John is the current Director of Facilities & Small Works.
-In addition to capital projects, John oversees the district maintenance and operations which includes all systems, preventative maintenance, long-term facility plans and district operations.
-John has worked on several small works projects while in Bremerton such as renovations to athletic facilities, repaving of parking lots, and other district improvements.
+John Fisher, Director or Facilities, Bremerton School District such as renovations to athletic facilities, repaving of parking lots, and other district improvements.
 He has also been heavily involved in the Mountain View Middle School Athletic Complex which when completed will provide a large multipurpose field for soccer, baseball, softball and lacrosse; a soccer/football field with a track and a concessions/storage facility.
 John brings valuable knowledge of district standards and will serve as one of the primary contacts during the design and construction process.
 In previous roles, John has overseen other large projects such as solar installations, installation of portable classrooms and replacement of sewer treatment facilities.